 Induction programme templates were in place relevant to specific roles and responsibilities.
-A sample of three evidenced that induction programmes had been completed when new staff joined the practice.
+An induction programme had been completed for a new member of staff who had joined the practice; however she had since left.

-Procedures were in place for appraising staff performance and staff confirmed that appraisals had taken place.
+Procedures were in place for appraising staff performance and Ms Lapping confirmed that appraisals were scheduled for October 2017.
 Staff confirmed that they felt supported and involved in discussions about their personal development.
 There was a system in place to ensure that all staff receive appropriate training to fulfil the duties of their role.